 Given below are some of the terms related to this expense.

 #1 – Operating expense ratio

-This operating expense ratio is a measure which is used to assess what portion of the income is consumed in performing a normal course of the business.
-It is calculated by dividing the company’s OPEX by its total revenue or net sales which is then used for comparison among companies in the same industry.
+It is a measure used to assess what portion of the income is consumed in performing a normal course of the business.
+It is calculated by dividing the company’s OPEX by its total revenue or net sales, then used to compare companies in the same industry.
 Mathematically, it is represented as,

 #2 – Operating Profit